OpenReplicant/webClient-VAD-faster-whisper/README.md

 # Hands-Free Instant Web STT Component Set
-Use browser/Cordova/Electron to passively listen for any voice, record until voice stops, POST audio to Faster-Whisper & get transcription back.
+Without buttons or wake-words, use any browser (Cordova/Electron) to passively listen for any voice, record until voice stops, POST audio to Faster-Whisper & get transcription back with language detected.

-My GTX1070 gave results in less than half a second, so we'll call it instant.
+Tiny model on my GTX1070 gave results in less than half a second, so we'll call it instant...
+Large-V2 model took 1.5-3 sec.
 To configure VAD & STT libraries see their documentation.
 See ricky0123/vad and https://www.vad.ricky0123.com for details on the Voice Activity Detection.
 Implementing in React?
 See https://www.vad.ricky0123.com/docs/react